kmain4/docker-openworld/README.md

 # docker-openworld

-This project creates a docker container to run (Open World)[https://github.com/TastyLollipop/OpenWorld], a Rimworld multiplayer mod as a server.
+This project creates a docker container to run [Open World](https://github.com/TastyLollipop/OpenWorld), a Rimworld multiplayer mod as a server.

 ## Usage